willxxy/ECG-Bench/README.md

 where `$sampling_method` is either `random_sampling` or `stratified_sampling`.
 ECG-Byte utilizes stratified sampling, however, we found random sampling to perform just as well.

+After preprocessing, you can test out whether the folder of `*.npy` has valid ECGs in `../tests/test_dataset.py`.

 ## Main Methods <a name="methods"></a>